Binomial Nomenclature: Definition, Examples, Rules, Importance, Systematics

 Genus and Species

-Binomial nomenclature is a way by which any organism is specifically identified with a two-part name; genus and species.
-The genus is a more general group that related species belong to while the species epithet distinguishes the individual organisms in that genus.
+Binomial nomenclature is a way by which any organism is specifically identified with a two-part name: genus and species.
+The genus is a more general group that related species belong to, while the species epithet distinguishes the individual organisms in that genus.

 Latin Binomial Names

 Binomial nomenclature is formed according to certain rules and conventions.
 The genus names are capitalised and italicised or underlined, whereas the species epithet is lowercase and italicised or underlined in handwritten matter.
-All these Latinised names are used universally for maintaining constancy and clarity in scientific communication.
+All these Latinised names are used universally for maintaining consistency and clarity in scientific communication.

 Binomial Nomenclature Rules